dikortis/LetsTalkETC/Episodes/Episode_12.md

-you know trading pennies to a doll or something like that it was starting to get a little buzz and kind of piqued my interest cuz I remember no II Cass coming and going back in the 90s and attempts it you know digital gold and all these other things in and I hadn't
+you know trading pennies to a doll or something like that it was starting to get a little buzz and kind of piqued my interest cuz I remember no I Cass coming and going back in the 90s and attempts it you know digital gold and all these other things in and I hadn't